But why is that?

 When the novelty of new surroundings beings to subside, you’re left viewing the world from the same prism.
 Your mind.

 When what looks so different and feels so fresh becomes expected and familiar and old, the ways in which you view yourself (and the world around) you quietly start to slide back back into those old patterns of thought and habit.

 Take it from someone who’s not had a boss besides himself for 5 years.
 Who’s written 500 essays, worked with over 100 clients, and tried-and-failed dozens upon dozens of projects.
-Take it from someone who’s traveled 38,000 miles last year, lived in the heart of New York City for a year and from Hawaii for 5 weeks–who’s backpacked through the United Kingdom and Iceland, spoken before an audience of 200 and had a book proposal rejected 200 times, and beyond.
+Take it from someone who’s traveled 38,000 miles last year, moved into the heart of New York City before backpacking through the United Kingdom and Iceland, spoken before an audience of 200 and had a book proposal rejected 200 times, and beyond.